triggermesh/docs/docs/targets/hasura.md

 - If using JWT, you may choose to add an optional user role to invoke the queries as

-Consult the [Secrets](../guides/secrets.md) guide for more information about how to add the admin or user JWT.
+Consult the [Secrets](../guides/secrets.md) guide for more information about how to add the admin or user JWT as secrets.

 ## Deploying an Instance of the Target